 Eco-friendly homes and buildings are becoming increasingly popular, as sustainability and minimizing environmental impacts become top priorities for consumers and companies.
-More than simply adding energy-efficient appliances as an afterthought, green design now starts at the very beginning, during the architectural planning phase.
+More than simply adding energy-efficient appliances as an afterthought, green design now starts at the very beginning during the architectural planning phase.
+Take a look at some of the other green trends in building design:

 More urban centers lack “missing middle” housing supply that can reduce sprawl and protect green spaces.
 To work around this shortage, homeowners and planners are finding creative solutions to make the most of existing neighborhoods without drastically altering their character and charm.